node-llm/node-llm/docs/core_features/multimodal.md

 You can provide full documents for analysis.

 ### Text & Code Files
-For text-based files, `node-llm` reads the content and passes it as text context to the model.
+For text-based files, `NodeLLM` reads the content and passes it as text context to the model.

 ```ts
 const chat = NodeLLM.chat("claude-3-5-sonnet");